People say, “Isn’t it wonderful he’s with the Lord,” and you want to yell, “No! He should be here with me.”

 Very few things in life affect us as much as becoming a widow.
 We’re like someone wandering about on a moonless night in a field littered with holes we can fall into.
 How do we avoid the holes of loneliness and fear and alone-ness?
 Or can we avoid them?
 If we fall in, how do we climb out?

-Throughout the weekend, Georgia will be sharing insights for widows on the process of rebuilding.
+Throughout the weekend, Georgia will be sharing insights ("Did You Know" segments) for widows on the process of rebuilding.
 Her practical tips will help you as you slowly move from feelings of despair or helplessness (mourning) to those of hope and joy (glory).

-For an extra fee Georgia is available for 15 or 30 minute coaching sessions during the weekend.
+For an extra fee Georgia is available for 30 minute individual coaching sessions during the weekend.
 If interested, email her at Georgia@GeorgiaShaffer.com.
-Another option is to complete an assessment for Emotional Intelligence or your personality type before the conference and receive your written report along with a personalized briefing during our weekend.
+You also have the option to complete an assessment for Emotional Intelligence or your personality type before the conference and receive your written report along with a personalized briefing during our weekend.
+Get the details here.

 During small group discussions, individuals will have the opportunity to briefly share the stories of their own widowhood and glean helpful tips from the experiences of others.
 Encouragement, smiles and tissues provided!
 If you are not a widow and attending in support, please understand that the small groups are for Widows only.